-- PURPLE- Beginners Minimum age 7: This division is for beginning racers.
-Youth in this division will learn the skill need to race by following the pace kart and learning on track procedures.
-This is a practice division and will include a skills/safety challenge through most of the year.
-If some drivers are fast enough we may split up drivers and implement more racing type activities as the season progresses. - ORANGE- Minimum age 8 or completed Purple: This division was new in 2021 and is a step ahead of the on track learning of the Purple Division.
-Races are started single file for most of the season so drivers can get used to running a line and getting a feel for passing or being passed.
-Faster drivers may be split and integrate into side by side starts as the season progresses based on lap times. - RED-Minimum age 10 or completed Orange: This is the first level of side by side full field green flag racing within MGK.
+- ORANGE- Minimum age 8 or completed Yellow: Races are started single file (for most of the season) so drivers can get used to running a line and a better feel for passing or being passed.
+Faster drivers may be split and integrate into side by side starts as the season progresses based on lap times.
+6-7 karts at a time on track max for this division. - RED-Minimum age 10 or completed Orange: This is the first level of side by side full field green flag racing within MGK.
 This division may be split into a RED A or RED B so we don't overload the racing field and everyone gets necessary seat time/experience.
 How they are split is based on heat race finish and average lap times.

-- WHITE-Minimum age 12 or completed Red: This is the second level of side by side green flag racing within MGK. - BLUE-Minimum age 14 or completed White: This is the third level of side by side green flag racing within MGK. - GREEN-Minimum age 16 or completed Blue: This is the premier level of green flag racing within MGK.
+6-8 karts at a time on track max for this division. - WHITE-Minimum age 12 or completed Red: This is the second level of side by side green flag racing within MGK. - BLUE-Minimum age 14 or completed White: This is the third level of side by side green flag racing within MGK. - GREEN-Minimum age 16 or completed Blue: This is the premier level of green flag racing within MGK.
 Racers should have a minimum of 1-2 years of go kart racing experience to compete in this division.
 Any new racers in this age group should race in the Blue Division, establishing consistent lap times and kart control before moving into the Green Division.